 Autism can be reliably diagnosed as early as age 2, and early diagnosis is strongly encouraged.
 We evaluate children across a wide age range from toddlers through adolescence.
 Earlier diagnosis allows for earlier access to intervention services, which research shows leads to better outcomes.

 Autism evaluations require in-person clinical observation and direct interaction with your child, so this service is conducted in person at our Nevada location.
-Telehealth is not appropriate for autism diagnostic assessments due to the nature and rigor of the evaluation process.
+Telehealth is only appropriate for autism diagnostic assessments in the initial interview phase.

-No referral is required to contact us and schedule an evaluation.
-You can reach out directly as a parent or caregiver.
-However, if your child’s pediatrician or school has already provided documentation of concerns, bringing that information to the appointment is very helpful.
+It’s best to already have your child assessed for developmental delay.
+Bring that information with your Autism appointment.
+If your child’s pediatrician or school has already provided documentation of concerns, bringing that information to the appointment is very helpful.

 There is no single test that can diagnose autism.
 A diagnosis is made by a qualified clinician based on a comprehensive review of behavioral history, direct clinical observation, caregiver interviews, and standardized assessment tools.
 Our clinicians integrate all of this information using established diagnostic criteria (DSM-5) to reach a clinical conclusion.